pedro-gutierrez/diesel/guides/parsers-and-generators.md

 end
 ```

-The `Diesel` module provides with three convenience functions to traverse definitions:
+The `Diesel` module provides with several convenience functions to traverse definitions:

 * `children/2`: returns all children elements with the given tag name
 * `nodes/2`: returns all elements in the given list with the given tag name
 * `child/2`: returns the first child with the given tag name
+* `child/1`: returns the first child of the given element or list of elements

 ## Generating code